Slip Madigan

-Edward Patrick "Slip" Madigan (November 18, 1896 – October 10, 1966) was an American football player and coach of football, basketball, and baseball.
-He served as the head coach at Saint Mary's College of California from 1921 to 1939 and at the University of Iowa from 1943 to 1944, compiling a career college football record of 119–58–13.
+Edward Patrick "Slip" Madigan (November 18, 1896 – October 10, 1966) was an American college football player and coach of college football, college basketball, and college baseball.
+He served as the head football coach at Saint Mary's College of California from 1921 to 1939 and at the University of Iowa from 1943 to 1944, compiling a career college football head coaching record of 119–58–13.
 Madigan was also the head basketball coach at Saint Mary's from 1921 to 1927 and the head baseball coach at the school from 1926 to 1930.
 He played football at the University of Notre Dame as a center.
 Madigan was inducted into the College Football Hall of Fame as a coach in 1974.

 Playing and coaching career

 Madigan played college football for Knute Rockne at the University of Notre Dame, playing center.
 After his playing days, he took over a floundering football program at Saint Mary's College of California in Moraga, California in 1921.
 In their final game in 1920, the Gaels lost to California, 127–0.
 Madigan immediately recruited sixty men and taught them Notre Dame's plays and some tricks of his own, including the "forward fumble."

 By 1927, Saint Mary's developed into one of the strongest football programs on the West Coast.
 They defeated the USC, UCLA, California, and Stanford.
 The Stanford team they defeated in 1927 went on to play in the Rose Bowl, as did the USC team they defeated in 1931.
 Although the school's enrollment seldom exceeded 500, the Galloping Gaels became a nationally known football power.

 The most notable win came in 1930, when Saint Mary's traveled to New York City to play Fordham.
 Fordham was a heavy favorite, as the Rams had won 16 straight games going back to 1928.
 They featured the first version of a defense known as the "Seven Blocks of Granite," a formidable unit that later would include Vince Lombardi.
 Saint Mary's recovered from a 12–0 halftime deficit to win, 20–12.

 The Gaels were known for their flashy style that reflected the personality of their flamboyant coach.
 Madigan traveled to New York for the Fordham game with 150 fans on a train that was labeled "the world's longest bar."
 To stir up publicity for the game, he threw a party the night before and invited not only sportswriters but such celebrities as Babe Ruth and New York mayor Jimmy Walker.